 Your eCommerce website must be perfect from a usability point of view and should be optimized for conversion.
-There are many elements that make up a good eCommerce website.
-And your eCommerce website development plan should include most of these if not all.
-In this blog, we take a look at some of these elements that you can incorporate into your website.
+Many elements make up a good eCommerce website.
+And your eCommerce website development plan should include most of these, if not all.
+In this blog, we look at some of these elements that you can incorporate into your website.

 1. Superior Quality Images and Video

 The days of putting old and drab images with bullet points are a passé.
-It’s all about giving the look and feel of products through high-resolution images these days.
-According to Adobe, if images on a website stop loading, 46% consumers would switch devices and 39% would stop engaging with the content altogether.
+It’s all about giving a look and feel to products through high-resolution images these days.
+According to Adobe, if images on a website stop loading, 46% of consumers switch devices, and 39% stop engaging with the content altogether.
 Also, make sure that there are multiple images for each product.
-If you upload videos about your unique products, that also might help boost sales.
+If you upload videos about your unique products, that might help boost sales.

 2. Mobile Responsiveness

-In April 2015, Google released a mobile-friendly ranking algorithm that favors responsive websites over nonresponsive ones in google mobile search.
+In April 2015, Google released a mobile-friendly ranking algorithm that favors responsive websites over non-responsive ones in mobile google search.
 It’s Google’s way of mandating responsive websites.
 People no longer restrict themselves to their laptops or desktops for ordering products.
-If they cannot order for their favorite products on your eStore from their smartphone, your business might incur a huge loss.
-So now is the time to come up with a perfectly responsive store, if you haven’t already.
+Your business might suffer huge losses if they cannot contain their favorite products on your eStore from their smartphone.
+So now is the time to develop a perfectly responsive store, if you haven’t already.

 3. Simple Design

 Keep it simple, stupid – says the K.I.S.S principle.
 And we concur.
-Your major goal should be to design a website that is extremely straightforward and intuitive to surf.
-Recent studies have shown that majority of consumers ask for ease of use when they are shopping online.
+Your primary goal should be to design an extremely straightforward and intuitive website to surf.
+Recent studies have shown that most consumers ask for ease of use when they are shopping online.
 This is because they can get they want without getting stuck into complex buying procedures.
-Come up with enough number of shopping categories and filters with precise content.
-Also, have a FAQ section so that buyers can get all the information they want from the same place.
+Come up with enough shopping categories and filters with precise content.
+Also, have a FAQ section to get all the information they want from the same place.

 4. Geo-Location Facility

-While most of the clients prefer to buy their favorite products online, there are some who also prefer to buy from the traditional brick and mortar stores.
-81% of young consumers conduct research about the product online before buying from the store.
-Through Geolocation, your customers can also check the in-store availability of the product they want to buy and get the directions to their favorite store.
+While most clients prefer to buy their favorite products online, some also prefer to buy from traditional brick-and-mortar stores.
+81% of young consumers conduct research online before purchasing from the store.
+Through Geolocation, your customers can also check the in-store availability of the product they want to buy and get directions to their favorite store.

 5. Offers & Wishlists

 Gone are the days of letting your customers know about special offers through emails.
 It’s time to promote these offers through your website’s header section.
-Including a wishlist section will also work wonders as people love bookmarking things that they would want to buy in the future.
-You can also have a section where the buyers can share the products they like with family and friends.
+Including a wishlist section will also work wonders as people love bookmarking things they would want to buy in the future.
+You can also have an area where the buyers can share the products they like with family and friends.
 It’s the most innovative way to attract more customers to your website.

 6. Flashing Related Items

 It’s all about tapping into consumer psychology these days.
 Using phrases like “You might like this” on your website raises the serotonin levels in one’s brain.
-For example, if your customer has saved a coffee maker in the cart for future buy; the next time he/she visits the website, a phrase saying “Would you like to have a perfect cuppa?” will pop up.
+For example, if your customer has saved a coffee maker in the cart for future buy, the next time they visit the website, a phrase saying “Would you like to have a perfect cuppa?” will pop up.
 This is sure to pursue the visitors into buying what they want.
 Try to have this feature on your website to boost your sales.

 7. A Well-Designed Review Section

-If you think the buyers don’t read reviews, you might be wrong.
-About 92% consumers read the reviews before they buy any product.
-Make sure the review section on your website has an amalgamation of both positive and negative reviews.
+You might be wrong if you think the buyers don’t read reviews.
+About 2% of consumers read the reviews before they buy any product.
+Ensure the review section on your website has an amalgamation of both positive and negative reviews.
 It will look more genuine and believable.
 Having all positive reviews gives an impression that it is an insider’s job.

 8. Strike a Partnership

-Not everyone selling similar products as yours is a competitor.
+Not everyone selling similar products like yours is a competitor.
 Consider partnering up with other quality brands that your customers might like.
-By doing so, you will attract customer base from your partner’s website and vice versa.
-It can be a win-win situation for both the companies and your eCommerce store will grow in the long run.
+By doing so, you will attract a customer base from your partner’s website and vice versa.
+It can be a win-win situation for both the companies, and your eCommerce store will grow in the long run.